daniele77/daniele77.github.io/_drafts/flip-model-pattern.md

 * you have a complex data structure slow to update.
 * Its clients must asynchronously read the most updated data available in a consistent fashion.
-* The old data must be discarded when is no longer needed.
+* Older data must be discarded when is no longer needed.

 ## Structure